alexlimatds/bracis_2023/README.md

-Code and artifacts of the **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders** paper.
+Code and artifacts of the paper titled **Evaluating Recent Legal Rhetorical Role Labeling Approaches Supported by Transformer Encoders**.

 The `reports` folder holds the reports with the results of experiments.